Inuit: Post-contact history

-Canada

 Early contact with Europeans

 The lives of Paleo-Eskimos of the far north were largely unaffected by the arrival of visiting Norsemen except for mutual trade.
 After the disappearance of the Norse colonies in Greenland, Inuit had no contact with Europeans for at least a century.
 By the mid-16th century, Basque whalers and fishermen were already working the Labrador coast and had established whaling stations on land, such as the one that has been excavated at Red Bay, Labrador.
 Inuit do not appear to have interfered with their operations, but raided the stations in winter, taking tools and items made of worked iron, which they adapted to their own needs.